Alilo2005/DiscordJS/README.md

 - **user.js**: Replies with user info.
 - **weather.js**: Gets the current weather for a specified location.

-## Configuration ⚙️
+## Secrets ⚙️

-- **config.json**: Contains configuration details such as the bot token, client ID, and guild ID.
+- **.env**: Contains environment variables such as the bot token, client ID, and guild ID...

 ## Deployment 🚀